Turbot War: Estai incident

 Tobin and his department ignored the controversy and instead had the oversized trawl net salvaged, which Estai had cut free.
 The DFO contracted a Fishery Products International ground fish trawler to drag for Estai's trawl.
 On the first attempt, it retrieved the Estai's net, which had been cut.
 It was found that Estai was using a liner with a mesh size that was smaller than permitted by the Northwest Atlantic Fisheries Organisation (NAFO).
 The net was shipped to New York City, where Tobin called an international press conference on board a rented barge in the East River outside the United Nations headquarters.
 There, the net from Estai was displayed, hanging from an enormous crane, and Tobin used the occasion to shame the Spanish and EU governments and pointed out the small size of the holes in the net which are illegal in Canada.
 Spain never denied that the net was from Estai but continued to protest Canada's use of "extraterritorial force."
 The Spanish government asked the International Court of Justice for leave to hear a case claiming that Canada had no right to detain Estai.
 However, the court later refused to hear the case.
-Later, Canada released the crew of Estai.

 On the same day that Tobin was in New York, the United Kingdom blocked a European Union proposal to impose sanctions on Canada.
 Tobin claimed that Canada would not enter into negotiations as long as illegal fishing continued and demanded the withdrawal of all fishing vessels in the area as a precondition.
 On 15 March, the owners of Estai posted a $500,000 bond for the vessel, and it was returned to Spain.
 Subsequently, the rest of the fishing fleet also left the area, and preliminary talks were scheduled for the upcoming G7 conference.
 These talks failed, as Spain refused to change its position, and Spanish fishing vessels subsequently returned to Grand Banks.
 Spain also implemented a visa mandate for all Canadians visiting or planning to visit the country.
 That resulted in several Canadians being deported from Spain who had been there legally when the visa mandate was adopted.
 The visa mandate was overturned by the EU in 1996.
 Negotiations ceased on 25 March, and the following day, Canadian ships cut the nets of the Portuguese trawler Pescamero Uno.
 The Spanish Navy responded by deploying a second patrol boat.
 Canadian warships and patrol planes in the vicinity were authorized by Canadian Prime Minister Jean Chrétien to fire on Spanish vessels that exposed their guns.

 On 27 March 1995, EU Fisheries Commissioner Emma Bonino called the seizure "an act of organised piracy."
 Spain demanded for the Canadian government to return the ship to its captain and crew along with its catch of Greenland halibut, or turbot.
 It claimed that Estai had been fishing in international waters.